jose-reyes808/soundcloud-parser/README.md

 This project exports SoundCloud likes to Excel, matches those rows against Spotify tracks, and can create a Spotify playlist from the matched results.

-## Why This Layout

-For a repo like this, a clean pattern is:

-- small runnable scripts at the repo root
-- a single `src/` folder for application code
-- domain folders inside `src/` such as `soundcloud/` and `spotify/`
-- shared config and models at the top of `src/`

-That avoids the redundant repo-name directory while still keeping the project organized.

 ## Project Structure

 ```text